soh09/2048_NEAT/README.md

 - Layer class .softmax() function will be used for the output layer
 - for implementing forward pass for hidden neurons, the topological sort will be performed on the Synapses (the links), not the neurons.
+- Used depth-first search to perform a topological sort on the neurons to ensure the forward pass is done properly
+    - ie, all input neurons must be forward-passed for the output neuron to forward